 The self-government rationale for the First Amendment reasons that free and robust political speech must be protected in a democracy to ensure democracy's survival.
-The rationale is often most associated with free speech adovocate Alexander Meikeljohn, but has also been adopted by other scholars who have suggested that political speech has preferential treatment over other types of speech under the First Amendment.
+The rationale is often most associated with free speech adovocate Alexander Meikeljohn, pictured here circa 1920-1925.
 (Image via Library of Congress, public domain)

 The self-government rationale remains one of the important justifications for freedom of speech.
 It is often associated with the writings of university administrator and free speech advocate Alexander Meiklejohn, who argued that self-government depends for its survival on a free and robust democratic dialogue.

 Self-government rationale ties free speech protections to political speech

 Meiklejohn took a Madisonian view of the First Amendment: its protections exist primarily to serve the democratic process.

 He called for interpreting the First Amendment’s free speech clause in relation to the larger constitutional focus — the provision and protection of self-government.
 Because the U.S. constitutional system is one of deliberative democracy, and because the right of free expression plays an indispensable role in the system of public deliberation, he regarded the First Amendment as fostering the kind of deliberative debate required by self-government.